USS Horne

 USS Horne (DLG/CG-30) was a Belknap-class destroyer leader/cruiser, named for Admiral Frederick J. Horne, 1880–1959.
 She was launched as DLG-30, a destroyer, and reclassified a cruiser on 30 June 1975.

 The contract to construct Horne was awarded on 20 September 1961.
 Her keel was laid down at San Francisco Naval Shipyard on 12 December 1962.
 She was launched 30 October 1964 and sponsored by Mrs. Frederick Horne, widow of Admiral Horne.
 She was delivered 7 July 1967 and commissioned on 15 April 1967.

 History

 1983 deployment

-On 20 July 1983 The New York Times reported that Horne, along with seven other vessels in the Carrier Ranger Battle Group, left San Diego on Friday 15 July 1983 and were headed for the western Pacific when they were rerouted and ordered to steam for Central America to conduct training and flight operations in areas off the coasts of Nicaragua, El Salvador and Honduras as part of major military exercises planned for that summer.
+On 20 July 1983 The New York Times reported that Horne, along with seven other vessels in the Ranger Carrier Battle Group, left San Diego on Friday 15 July 1983 and were headed for the western Pacific when they were rerouted and ordered to steam for Central America to conduct training and flight operations in areas off the coasts of Nicaragua, El Salvador and Honduras as part of major military exercises planned for that summer.